Opordhia/star-trek-search/readme.md

 	```
 5. Open a new console and run:
     ```bash
-	python3 sts.py  --task custom --custom-prompt "Does this chunk contain a speech from Carmack?" --directory ./data
+	python3 sts.py  --prompt "Does this chunk contain a speech from Carmack?" --directory ./data
     ```